 You haven't been to San Francisco until you're strolled across this massive landmark.
 Luckily for you, the city's biggest icon is always free for pedestrians.
 With breathtaking views of the city, as well as Alcatraz and Angel Island, this one-of-a-kind experience should top your list.

 San Francisco Cable Car Museum

-While it costs $8 to ride the historic cable cars of San Francisco, it's free to visit the Cable Car Museum at the corner of Mason and Washington Streets.
+While the historic cable cars of San Francisco are not running at this time, it's free to visit the Cable Car Museum at the corner of Mason and Washington Streets.
 Not only can you learn the history of the cable cars, but also you can see how the entire system runs.
 This facility isn't just a museum; it's a crucial and operational part of the city's transit system.

 Exploring San Francisco's famous Chinatown is best done on foot.
 This historic neighborhood is always busy, and is full of hidden gems that welcome the curious traveler.
 If you've still got some pep in your step after ducking into many shops and restaurants, continue on to North Beach to experience San Francisco's Italian-American heritage.

 The Castro is an important historic place for the gay rights movement.
 Visit important sites like Pink Triangle Park and the Rainbow Honor Walk to see plaques honoring significant GLBT activists.
 The first Wednesday of the month is always free at the Gay, Lesbian, Bisexual & Transgender History Museum (temporarily closed) (4127 18th St.).
 One of the first museums in the world dedicated to the subject, the institution offers a look into the past century of local events that have shaped this global community, and this neighborhood in particular.

 No matter your interest, City Guides has a tour for you.
 All of their programs are led by local volunteers and they're all free!
 Despite San Francisco's hilly terrain, it's a very walkable city, which makes City Guides a terrific option for getting your bearings, learning a little, and discovering some local favorites.